deckmoss/deckmoss.github.io/content/uebermich/Myself/index.md

  - Java
  - C++

-## 2019-2024: IT coordinator at a metropolitan medical diagnostics center
+## 2019-2024: IT Coordinator at a Metropolitan Medical Diagnostics Center for Body Fluids

 <p>
 Self‑reliantly, I revolutionized the diagnosis center’s heavily customized and decades-grown IT infrastructure by